 ENTP Personality Types and Decision-Making.

-As ENTPs begin to make decisions and commit to a new career or course of action, they will naturally think in a logical and linear fashion: “If I do X then Y will probably happen” or “Because I like A and B, I should do C.” ENTPs intuitively weigh pros and cons, and often reach logical conclusions quickly.
+As ENTPs begin to make decisions and commit to a new career or course of action, they will naturally think in a logical and linear fashion: “If I do X, then Y will probably happen,” or “Because I like A and B, I should do C.” ENTPs intuitively weigh pros and cons and often reach logical conclusions quickly.
 For example, if an ENTP were applying to law school, they might immediately accept an offer from the highest ranking school that admitted them, or from the school that provided the best balance of academic rigor and financial support.
 However, at times, ENTP personality types should try to look beyond the logical to the emotional.
-It may aid an ENTP to consider the environment of the new school, as well as proximity to family and friends.
+It may aid an ENTP in considering the environment of the new school, as well as the proximity to family and friends.
 They should also take the time to talk through their options with those who may be affected by their decision.
-It is common for this personality type to postpone their career decisions, so setting a deadline which is announced to these close friends and family members is advisable.
-Most importantly, ENTPs should remember, when it comes down to it, career changes are about happiness.
+It is common for this personality type to postpone their career decisions, so setting a deadline that is announced to these close friends and family members is advisable.
+Most importantly, ENTPs should remember when it comes down to it, career changes are about happiness.
 They should take a step back and make decisions around long-term happiness and fulfillment, not just what makes the most sense in the immediate future.

 Learn More About the MBTI ENTP Personality Type

 Explore additional information that delves deeper into the ENTP Personality Type by examining various personality and career-based subjects: